vault713/wallet713/docs/usage.md

 ### Getting started

-When you run the wallet for the first time, the wallet will create a config file for you and also generate your public/private keypairs which you need to use your 713.grinbox address.
+When you run the wallet for the first time, the wallet will create a config file for you.
 Running `config` displays your current configuration.
 Configuration files will be created by default under ~/.wallet713/ under a dedicated folder for each chain type (/main or /floo).

 Running against mainnet: